Planning a Southwestern road trip in the USA?

 Day 2: Do a tour of Antelope Canyon.
 If you are really into it, you can visit the upper and lower canyons, but one or the other is sufficient for most visitors.
 Spend the afternoon kayaking, paddle boarding, or just relaxing on Lake Powell.

 Day 3: Get up early and head two hours to Grand Canyon National Park.
 You will enter the park from the east entrance so your first stop will naturally be the Watch Tower.
 Take in the majestic views and then continue your drive through the park to the main Visitor’s Center.
 You can visit several different view points or walk the South Rim Trail and definitely don’t miss the sunset!

 Day 4: This is where you’ll need to make a decision.
 If you’re into hiking, then spend much of the day at the Grand Canyon.
 If you’ve seen enough the previous day, continue on down through Williams and Flagstaff and see some of Historic Route 66.
 Make your way to Sedona for the night.

 Day 5: Explore the super cute little town of Sedona…indulge in a spa experience, do some world-famous hiking among the red rocks, and be sure to take a Pink Jeep tour!
 We think the Broken Arrow tour is well worth the money!

 Day 6: Today make your way back down to the Phoenix area.
 Visit Old Towne Scottsdale for some art, shopping, and serious foodie finds!
-Depending on what time of year you are visiting, you can always do some more hiking, check out the Phoenix Botanical Gardens, or just hang by the pool!
+Depending on what time of year you are visiting, you can always do some more hiking, check out the Phoenix Botanical Gardens, the incredible street art on Roosevelt Row, or just hang by the pool!
 It gets really hot in the summer!!

 Day 7: Head home!